craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 ## Liquids
 ### Potions
 #### Potion of "Healing"
 True Potions of healing are expensive, as their components are typically quite rare.
-A potion of Apprentice Quality heals for 2d4 + 4 when Quaffed.
+A potion of Apprentice Quality heals for 2d4 + 4 when consumed.
 As the Grade of the created potion increases, so too does the effect, at a doubling rate.
 ##### Vitality
-Passed off as "healing" potions, Potions of Vitality are typically much cheaper than their true cousins, as they do not actually heal any wounds, but rather invigorate the Quaffer for the same number in temperary HP as they would when Quaffing a Potion of Healing.
+Passed off as "healing" potions, Potions of Vitality are typically much cheaper than their true cousins, as they do not actually heal any wounds, but rather invigorate the consumer for the same number in temperary HP as they would when consuming a Potion of Healing.
 ##### Cure
 Potions of "Cure Disease" are a combination of alchemical and traditional anti-biotics, anti-fungals, and anti-parasites.

 #### Potion of Resistance
 Potions of Resistance provide resistance to non-magical forms of slashing, bludgeoning, and piercing damage.
 ##### Elemental Resistance
 Potions of Elemental Resistance provide resistance to the corresponding element.
 ##### Barkskin / Stoneskin
 Potions of Barkskin and Potions of Stoneskin are weaker forms of the Potions of Resistance, and effectively cast the spells *barkskin* and *stoneskin* respectively.

 #### Potion of Charm
-Potions of Charm have similar effects to the spell *charm person*.
+Potions of Charm affect the consumer's disposition.
 ##### Rage
 See *rage, curse of the berserker*
 ##### Love